 Black Dance as a Category and Field of Study

-November 2018
+Written November 2018

 Black Dance as an area of study has grown rapidly since the late 20th century and is gaining increasing visibility as dancers of the African Diaspora advocate for its value in higher education and American dance spaces.
 Consequently, a critical debate has emerged regarding the use of the term “Black Dance” as a category.
-While some scholars view it as too broad, diminishing, and implicitly racist and/or sexist, others take the position that it is a necessary term for delineating the contributions and value of Black folks and Black cultures to American and global dance spaces.
-The creation of the term by white dance critics, appropriation of the term by Black artists, and its relatively recent re-emergence in Dance scholarship and writing reveal why some scholars reject the term while others advocate for its use.
-I take the position that the use of the term, with its link to the conversation on embodiment and embodied inquiry, has the potential for opening up new epistemological spaces in academic inquiry and research due to the manner in which it foregrounds qualitative methodological approaches, specifically wedding traditional academic frameworks with embodied data analyses and personal experiences.
+While some scholars view it as too broad, diminishing, and implicitly racist and sexist, others take the position that it is necessary to delineate the contributions and value of Black people and Black cultures to American and global dance spaces.
+I argue that “Black Dance” opens new spaces of academic inquiry by foregrounding qualitative methodological approaches and wedding traditional academic frameworks with embodied data analyses and personal experiences.

-The history of Black Dance as a category is significant for understanding how and why scholars have taken positions for or against the term.
-Scholars point to the 1960s as the origin of the term “Black Dance,” and they analyze the term within the context of the social and political movements of the era.
-In the introduction of Dancing Many Drums: Excavations in African American Dance, Thomas DeFrantz associates the category with the Black Arts Movement and the collective attempt to define a “black aesthetic” (5).
-Similarly, Angela Fatou Gittens locates the origin of the term in the Black Arts Movement, but she also draws in La Négritude, Pan-Africanism, African Independence movements, and the wider Black Power movement out of which the Black Arts Movement emerged (50).
+The history of Black Dance as a category illuminates how and why scholars have taken positions for or against the term.
+The use of “Black Dance” originated in 1960s and must be analyzed within the context of the sociopolitical movements of the era.
+In the introduction of Dancing Many Drums: Excavations in African American Dance, Thomas DeFrantz associates the category with the Black Arts Movement and a collective attempt to define a “black aesthetic” (5).
+Angela Fatou Gittens also locates the origin of the term in the Black Arts Movement, and she draws connections among La Négritude, Pan-Africanism, African Independence movements, and the wider Black Power movement to which the Black Arts Movement was counterpart (50).

-Due to its controversial nature, the term fell out of use but later re-emerged in the 1980s and ‘90s as dance scholars and critics worked once again to define “Black Dance” (Amin 10).
-Amin’s article demonstrates that “the variety of definitions and perspectives . . . reflect an array of political ideas and a diversity of opinions about the significance and potential application of the term” (11).
-The term’s origins, appropriation by Black artists, and its disappearance and re-emergence in dance writing suggest that no consensus was reached about the meaning of “Black Dance.”
-It is worth considering what the use of the term today might suggest about Black dancers’ choreographic works and what ways the term can be applied for continued study in academic spaces.
+Due to its controversial nature, “Black Dance” briefly fell out of use but later re-emerged in the 1980s and ‘90s as dance scholars and critics worked once again to define its meaning (Amin 10).
+Amin posits that “the variety of definitions and perspectives . . . reflect an array of political ideas and a diversity of opinions about the significance and potential application of the term” (11).
+Through the term’s origination, appropriation by Black artists, and disappearance and re-emergence in dance writing, no consensus was reached about its significance.
+Nonetheless, it is worth considering what contemporary use suggests about Black dancers’ choreographic works and what ways the term can be applied for legitimacy in academic spaces.

-The views of Howard, Green, and Allen find support in the work of Clare Craighead, who seeks to problematize the term through a postmodernist and second-wave feminist lens.
+Expressing a similar view to Howard, Green, and Allen, Clare Craighead problematizes “Black Dance” through a postmodernist and second-wave feminist lens.
 Craighead rejects the use of the term on the premise that it relies on hegemonic discourses of white heterosexual capitalist patriarchy (17).
-She argues that the term operates through the process of othering and implies a dichotomy between Black dance and white dance, but white dance is not acknowledged as a category because the hegemonic discourse of whiteness would not require that it become an umbrella category that diminishes its diversity (20).
-By Craighead’s analysis, the racism and othering associated with “Black Dance” diminishes the diversity of dance styles, techniques, and vocabularies employed by Black dancers.
+She argues that the term operates through the process of othering and implies a dichotomy between Black dance and white dance, though white dance is not acknowledged as a category because the hegemonic discourse of whiteness would not necessitate an umbrella category that diminishes the diversity of white dancers’ choreographies (20).
+Accordingly, Craighead’s analysis suggests that the racism and othering underlying “Black Dance” diminishes the diversity of dance styles, techniques, and vocabularies practiced and employed by Black dancers.

-Both Roberts’ and Patton’s studies, along with Amin’s all-inclusive definition, reveal another, wider dimension of Black Dance that is related to Black experiences; that wider dimension is culture.
+Both Roberts’ and Pattons’ studies, along with Amin’s all-inclusive definition, reveal another, wider dimension of Black Dance that is related to Black experiences; that wider dimension is culture.
 Richard A. Long defines “Black Dance” along a “unified cultural aesthetic that links the non-verbal expression of people of African descent throughout the Diaspora” (Amin 9).
 This implies that racial identification is not enough to establish the connections in Black Dance among the Diaspora.

-Thus, Black Dance as a category and field of study is valuable for what it can reveal about embodied cultural knowledge, embodied inquiry, and sociopolitical structures.
+Accordingly, Black Dance as a category and field of study is valuable for what it reveals about embodied cultural knowledge, embodied inquiry, and sociopolitical structures.
 Black Dance allows one to navigate and perhaps transcend such structures.
-As the scholarship indicates, multiple perspectives exist and have existed throughout the study of Black Dance on what elements are crucial for defining the term, but it is in Amin’s working definition that encompasses experience and culture that I find a sufficient conception for exploring what Black Dance means to me and what it can mean for academic inquiry.
+As the scholarship indicates, multiple perspectives on what elements are crucial for defining the term have emerged throughout the study of Black Dance, but Amin’s working definition that encompasses experience and culture provides a sufficient conception for exploring what Black Dance means to me and what it can mean for academic inquiry.

 Amin’s definition, encompassing body, experience, and culture, suggests that the distinctions and relationship among the three deserve further examination.
-Because the term is linked to sociopolitical readings of Black artists’ creativity, I use Amin’s definition as a starting point for exploring the role of Black Dance in Black women’s restructuring of spatial and temporal boundaries, and particularly how such restructuring is a method for transcending the very sociopolitical structures in which the term originates.
+Because “Black Dance” is linked to sociopolitical readings of Black artists’ creativity, I use Amin’s definition as a starting point for exploring the role of Black Dance in Black women’s restructuring of spatial and temporal boundaries, and particularly how such restructuring is a method for transcending the very sociopolitical structures in which the term originates.

 Works Cited